 "Jarekus Singleton is destined to be the next big name in the blues world." --Blues & Rhythm Magazine (UK)

-"Clinton, Mississippi's Jarekus Singleton is making some serious blues noise...a winning blend of modern-day blues and emotionally intense soul with melodic, hot-toned lead guitar, funk-seasoned rhythms and hip-hop flavored lyrics.
+"High-energy, rock-tinged and tough…a winning blend of modern-day blues and emotionally intense soul with melodic, hot-toned lead guitar, funk-seasoned rhythms and hip-hop flavored lyrics.
 Singleton creates unpredictable and challenging music that sounds both firmly rooted in blues tradition and fearlessly dedicated to breaking boundaries and blazing new paths." --Living Blues

 At just 29 years old, Jarekus Singleton